bezmoradi/tutorials/go/error-handling.md

 ## Difference between `Exit` and `Panic`

-The `log.Fatal` function calls `os.Exit(1)` and the program terminates immediately while deferred functions are not run.
+The `log.Fatal` function calls `os.Exit(1)` and the program terminates immediately while deferred functions are not run:

 ```go
 package main